MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/view-party.md

     ![Edit button on the Site Map tile in App Designer.](media/ViewParty_Image9.png)

-10. In Sitemap Designer, drag **Subarea** from the **Components** tab on the right to the section on the left that you have to customize.
-In this example, you're adding add the new subarea to the **Customers** section.
+10. In Sitemap Designer, drag **Subarea** from the **Components** tab on the right to the section that you have to customize on the left.
+In this example, you're adding the new subarea to the **Customers** section.

     ![New Subarea component added to the Customer section in Sitemap Designer.](media/ViewParty_Image10.png)